gashcrumb/ipaas-api/docs/entities.md

     - has a description
     - has one ConnectionType
     - has many Tags
-- Connection Type
+- ConnectionType
     - has a name
     - has an icon
     - has properties
 - Step
     - has configured properties
-    - refers to a Step Type
+    - refers to a StepType
-- Step Type
+- StepType
     - has a name
     - has an icon
     - has properties